 ENIS Spring School 2020 ‘Contesting Authority: Knowledge, Power and Expressions of Selfhood’

 Due to the virus, the Spring School that was scheduled to take place in Catania, Italy has been cancelled.
 The Spring School will nevertheless take place online from 22 to 26 June 2020.
-More information about the online program will be made available soon.
+Please view the full program here.

 The ENIS Spring School 2020 addresses two closely interrelated aspects of Islam in the digital age.
 Firstly, how (past and contemporary) technological revolutions have informed the performance of selfhood (including gender), the modes of engagement with society, and the political consequences of shifting boundaries between public and private spheres.
 Secondly, it addresses the construction and transformation of religious authority and religious knowledge production, and concomitant questions of legitimacy, power and discipline, under changing circumstances.